Suge Knight: Murders of Tupac Shakur and The Notorious B.I.G.: theories accusing Knight

 Around the same time, Philips wrote an L.A.
-Times two-part series titled "Who Killed Tupac Shakur?" into the murder of Shakur and events surrounding it based on police affidavits, court documents and interviews.
+Times two-part series titled "Who Killed Tupac Shakur?" about the murder of Shakur and events surrounding it based on police affidavits, court documents and interviews.

 The L.A.
 Times story indicated that "the shooting was carried out by a Compton gang called the Southside Crips to avenge the beating of one of its members by Shakur a few hours earlier.
 Orlando Anderson, the Crip whom Shakur had attacked, fired the fatal shots.
 Las Vegas police discounted Anderson as a suspect after questioning him once briefly.
 He was later killed in what police said was an unrelated gang shooting."
-The article implicated East Coast music figures, including Christopher "Biggie Smalls" Wallace, Shakur's nemesis at the time, alleging that he paid for the gun.
-Before their own deaths, Smalls, his family and Anderson denied any role in Shakur's murder.
+The article implicated East Coast music figures, including Biggie, Shakur's nemesis at the time, alleging that he paid for the gun.
+Before their own deaths, Biggie, his family and Anderson denied any role in Shakur's murder.
 Biggie's family produced documents purporting to show that the rapper was in New York and New Jersey at the time.
-The New York Times called the documents inconclusive stating:
+The New York Times called the documents inconclusive, stating:

 The pages purport to be three computer printouts from Daddy's House, indicating that Wallace was in the studio recording a song called Nasty Boy on the afternoon Shakur was shot.
 They indicate that Wallace wrote half the session, was In and out/sat around and laid down a ref, shorthand for a reference vocal, the equivalent of a first take.
 But nothing indicates when the documents were created.
 And Louis Alfred, the recording engineer listed on the sheets, said in an interview that he remembered recording the song with Wallace in a late-night session, not during the day.
 He could not recall the date of the session but said it was likely not the night Shakur was shot.
 We would have heard about it, Mr. Alfred said.

 Mark Duvoisin, an editor at the L.A.
-Times, wrote in an opinion piece in Rolling Stone that Philips' account had withstood attacks to its credibility.
+Times, wrote in an opinion piece in Rolling Stone that Philips's account had withstood attacks to its credibility.

 However, the L.A.
 Times printed a full retraction of the two-part series and released Philips shortly thereafter during a wave of layoffs.